 You are probably excited to learn about the free things to do in Helsinki because this city is not cheap.
 I get a culture shock every time I return from Thailand because everything is so expensive.
 Well, almost everything.
-Read this post and you will know 25 thrifty things to experience in Helsinki.
+Read this post and you will know 25 thrifty things to do in Helsinki.

 The good thing is that Helsinki is relatively compact so you can walk almost everywhere.
 If you are not so keen on the idea, we have a wonderful public transport network also.
 Use Reittiopas journey planner and don’t stress over the routes!
 The latest addition to the wonderful public transportation is the extremely popular:

 1. Citybikes Rental

 They are so easy to use and inexpensive, therefore, I use them constantly.
 For a mere 5 euros, you can use the bike for the whole day or for 10 euros you can use it for 7 days.
 The trick is, though, that you can use it only for 30 minutes and then you need to park it for a while/ change the bike.
 If you have a longer trip you can keep using the pushbike but you are charged 1 euro for every additional 30 minutes.
 More info on the Citybikes here.

 2. Helsinki Central Station

 This is the natural starting point as it is right in the city center and most people arrive here from the airport by train.
 This granite building was inaugurated in 1919 and it was designed by a famous Finnish architect Eliel Saarinen.
 The facade has 4 statues, designed by a sculptor Emil Wikström.
 The official name for these statues is “Lyhdynkantajat” (Torch Carriers in English) but they are affectionately named, Kivimiehet which would loosely translate into the Stone Men.

 3. The Helsinki Cathedral and the Senate Square